 Bio-Oil® has completed safety assessments with the Regulation of the European Parliament and the Council on Cosmetic Products.
 Each ingredient was individually looked at and safe for use.
 Bio-Oil® is safe to use during pregnancy but caution should be used during breastfeeding12.
 The oil should not be applied to the nipples to make sure the baby is not ingesting the oil.

 Do we recommend Bio-Oil for stretch marks?
 From a scientific standpoint, there is not enough strong evidence to prove that Bio-Oil is effective in reducing skin imperfections.
-However, some people have noted success with this product.
-It is important to keep in mind that the final appearance of a scar or stretch mark can be influenced by factors such as skin type, scar location, type of injury, age and diet; therefore, the results will vary.
-The only real harm associated with trying this product is the cost and energy put in to using a product that may not work!
+However, some people have found Bio-Oil helped prevent or reduce stretch marks. success with this product.
+Keep in mind that scars or stretch marks can be influenced by factors such as skin type, scar location, type of injury, age and diet; therefore, the results will vary.

 Kristen MacDonell, Rebecca Peat, Yasir Iqbal, Cassidy Mozak